AdamJoesten/resources-to-become-a-great-engineering-leader/README.md

 **List of books, newsletters, people and more!**

 Investing in yourself is a great investment anytime!
 I am sharing with you my personally curated resources to level up and grow to become a great engineering leader in 2025!

+I’ve been continuously curating them for over 5 years now.

-Topics span from software engineering, system design, data engineering, leadership, management and all the way to product and business.
+Topics span from software engineering, system design, data engineering, leadership, management, and all the way to AI and product and business.

 ## How to start?

-There are a LOT of resources here and your time is very important.
-I don’t suggest to go and try to study all of the resources at once, I suggest to pick a few resources at a time from specific categories that you need the most.
+There are a LOT of resources here, and your time is very important.
+I don’t suggest trying to learn all of the resources at once; I suggest picking a few resources at a time from specific categories that you need the most.
 That’s what I do as well.

-When I need to go more in details in a specific category, I choose the resources and do a deep dive on the specific topics.
-I also connect with certain individuals, check their posts and / or ask them questions.
+When I need to go into more detail in a specific category, I choose the resources and do a deep dive into the specific topics.
+I also connect with certain individuals, check their posts, and/or ask them questions.

-Important: Before you choose which resources you wish to go more in detail, I suggest to do a retrospective of your current skillset and define where you need to improve.
+Important: Before you choose which resources you wish to go into more detail, I suggest doing a retrospective of your current skill set and defining where you need to improve.

+To help you with finding out what skills you need, this is a great article: [Become a Great Engineering Leader in 2025](https://newsletter.eng-leadership.com/p/become-a-great-engineering-leader).

+And for a full roadmap to break into Engineering Leadership, check this article: [Full Roadmap to Break Into Engineering Leadership in 2025](https://newsletter.eng-leadership.com/p/full-roadmap-to-break-into-engineering)

 This will ensure you are spending your time on the most impactful things first!

 ## Get better in System Design